MichaIng/DietPi-Docs/docs/software/media.md

 === "Implementation details"

-    DietPi-Software installs the Snapcast server nealy with default configs, as shipped with the official package.
+    DietPi-Software installs the Snapcast server nearly with default configs, as shipped with the official package.
 Only the JSON RPC, which listens by default on port **1705**, is disabled.
 To enable and configure it, check the `[tcp]` section of the config file (see "Changing options" tab).

 === "Changing options"